 Full Spectrum CBD Oil

 Full spectrum CBD still contains terpenes, hydrocarbons, other CBDs, and flavonoids from the original plant source.
-A full spectrum product is for those who want to benefit from the "Full Spectrum" of the hemp plant.
+A full spectrum product is for those who want to consume the “Full Spectrum” of the hemp plant.